 Dunfermline Abbey & Palace was founded by David I in the 12th century.
 Many Scottish royals are buried here, most notably Robert the Bruce whose tomb lies beneath the ornate pulpit of the Abbey’s New Church.
 The other half of the Abbey’s church is named Old Church, and is well worth visiting for its stained glass Romanesque and Gothic windows.
 What remains of the original abbey is the immense three-tiered refectory building which although ruined, is nothing short of awe-inspiring.

 Pittencrieff Park is a stunning visual backdrop year-round.
 With flowerbeds bursting with roses and cherry blossom-flecked walkways in spring and summer, to dramatic autumnal displays in woodland groves, tumbling waterfalls and glasshouses teeming with exotic flora in the dead of winter, Pittencrieff is one of the country’s favourite parks – and rightly so!

 The Maygate dates back to the Middle Ages and forms part of the city’s photogenic heritage quarter.
 In fact, it’s one of the best-preserved medieval townscapes in Scotland.
-There are many historic buildings that will catch your eye, namely the turreted Dunfermline Carnegie Library and 500-year-old Abbot House which will open this summer following renovations.
+There are many historic buildings that will catch your eye, namely the turreted Dunfermline Carnegie Library and 500-year-old Abbot House.